The promontory of the Argentario in Tuscany

 Orbetello with its lagoon is one of the main tourist destinations in southern Tuscany.
 Developed along a strip of land right in the middle of the lagoon, Orbetello has its most famous monument in the Spanish Mill: take a ride on Instagram and you’ll find hundreds of photos that portray it in all its glory!
 If you are passionate about archeology, you should not miss the Archaeological Museum of Orbetello or the Permanent Exhibition of the Fronton of Talamone where the famous pediment from the Etruscan temple of Talamonaccio is exhibited.

 We begin the tour of Monte Argentario starting from the south-eastern coast where we find Porto Ercole, a pretty maritime village rich in history and interesting spots.
 In addition to the port, I recommend that you also visit the ancient village and stop in Piazza Santa Barbara, a beautiful terrace overlooking the sea.
-In Porto Ercole and its surroundings we also find some of the Spanish forts that characterize the Argentario such as the Rocca Spagnola and the Forte Stella.
+In Porto Ercole and its surroundings we also find some of the most famous fortresses of all the Argentario: the Rocca Spagnola, Forte San Filippo, Forte Santa Caterina and Forte Stella.

 Porto Santo Stefano